franklinekoh/property-api/README.md

 # Property System application

-This is a basic application used that syncs data from an external api source, and performs a CRUD operation on this set of data
+This is a basic application used for syncing data from an external api source, and performs a CRUD operation on this set of data.
 ## Local setup

 -   Clone this project in the folder you wish to install in.